LJerome94/TeX-JAM/README.md

 <img src="./images/guide_overleaf.png" width=40% height=40% />
 </p>

-**Note:** Overleaf allows direct Github support, but since not every student has access ti the paid version of the platform, I made it so anyone could easily upload the project files.
+**Note:** Overleaf allows direct Github support, but since not every student has access to the paid version of the platform, I made it so anyone could easily upload the project files.

 ## How to use

+### Files

+This section goes breifly over each files in the `TeX-JAM` directory.
+For more information, refer to the files themselves which are decently commented.

+- `MAIN.tex`: This is where you'll edit your document.
+- `math_func.tex`: Contains the math commands and packages.
+- `page_format.sty`: Contains the page formating.
+- `special.sty`: This is where special packages are imported and special settings are defined (in this case, for graphs).
+- `ref.bib`: Contains the references listed in the [BibTeX](http://www.bibtex.org/) format.
+- `figures/fig.tex`: Files such as these are used to compiled figures into pdf files stored in the same directory.

+### Specifics

+There might be some feature that you do not want to keep:

+- Last page left blank: Comment `\blankpage` at the end of `MAIN.tex` to remove.
+- Table of contents: Comment `\maketableofcontents` at the start of `MAIN.tex` to remove.
+- References: Comment `\makereferences` at the end of `MAIN.tex` to remove.
+- Title page: Comment `\maketitlepage` at the start of `MAIN.tex` to remove.

 # Roadmap
-- [ ] Make a decent README
+- [x] Make a decent README
-- [ ] Refactor file structure
+- [x] Refactor file structure
 - [ ] Polish the code
 - [ ] Make a doc
 - [ ] Language Support